ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for your contributing to ManimCommunity!
+Thanks for your contribution to ManimCommunity!

 Before filling in the details, ensure:
 - Your local changes are up-to-date with ManimCommunity/manim